aaronk6/Nano-MoneyMoney/README.md

 # Nano-MoneyMoney

-Fetches balances from nanocrawler.cc and returns them as securities
+Fetches balances from nanocrawler.cc and returns them as securities.

+Requires MoneyMoney version **2.3.25** or greater.

 ## Extension Setup